Kevin Baum

 Research Interests:

-🔍🤖 Much of my interdisciplinary work navigates the intricate relationship between AI’s perspicuity attributes — such as transparency and explainability — and societal desiderata including closing responsible gaps, enabling effective human oversight, and allowing to detect algorithmic unfairness.
-In addition to my work at DFKI, I am pursuing these questions primarily within two projects I am associated with, on the one hand the Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” within the Center for Perspicuous Computing (CPEC), and on the other hand the highly interdisciplinary project Explainable Intelligent Systems (EIS), which is funded by the Volkswagen Foundation.
-More general challenges of hybrid intelligence, especially how experts can effectively inject their knowledge into reinforcement learning (RL) and in turn draw conclusions from RL-based behaviour, are the subject of my new project Multi-level Abstractions on Causal Modelling for Enhance Reinforcement Learning (MAC-MERLin).
+🔍🤖 My interdisciplinary work explores the complex interplay between AI’s perspicuity attributes—such as transparency and explainability—and societal desiderata, including addressing gaps in responsibility, enabling effective human oversight, and detecting algorithmic unfairness.
+Beyond my role at DFKI, I engage with these challenges through two major initiatives.
+I am a member of the Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” within the Center for Perspicuous Computing (CPEC), and I remain closely involved with the interdisciplinary project Explainable Intelligent Systems (EIS), funded by the Volkswagen Foundation.
+Additionally, broader questions of hybrid intelligence—specifically, how experts can effectively infuse their knowledge (including, but not restricted to moral expertise) into reinforcement learning (RL) systems and derive insights from RL-driven behaviors—are central to my our project, Multi-level Abstractions on Causal Modelling for Enhanced Reinforcement Learning (MAC-MERLin).

-🖥️📊 More specifically, I started to do philosophically informed research in the computer science side of things with respect to algorithmic fairness and the quest for effective human oversight, building on methods from explainable artificial intelligence (XAI) and the emerging field of mechanistic interpretability.
-In a sense, this is part of a broader research question that revolves around the interlocking of normative requirements and technical methods/procedures, which ultimately demand conceptual, normative, and empirical evaluation.
-In particular, together with my colleagues at CERTAIN, I am researching how those AI system properties that are commonly subsumed under the label “Trustworthy AI” are operationalized and certified and how this can contribute to appropriate trust in AI and a healthy trust infrastructure.
+🖥️📊 My research takes a philosophically informed approach to topics within computer science, focusing on algorithmic fairness and the pursuit of effective human oversight.
+This work builds on methodologies from explainable artificial intelligence (XAI) and the emerging field of mechanistic interpretability.
+At its core, this research addresses a broader question: how can normative requirements and technical methods/procedures be meaningfully integrated, a challenge that demands conceptual, normative, and empirical evaluation.
+Together with my colleagues at CERTAIN, I am particularly interested in exploring how the properties of AI systems commonly grouped under the term “Trustworthy AI” can be operationalized and certified, and how these efforts contribute to fostering appropriate trust in AI and cultivating a healthy trust infrastructure.

-👨🏫📘 Further, I ponder on effective methodologies for ethical education for computer science students and professionals.
-Notably, our course Ethics for Nerds won the “Hochschulperle des Jahres” award from the German Stifterverband in 2019, which recognizes innovative teaching in higher education.
+👨🏫📘 Besides research, I am deeply involved in ethical education for computer science students and professionals, continuously exploring ways to enhance effective teaching methodologies in this area.
+Notably, our course Ethics for Nerds was awarded the “Hochschulperle des Jahres” by the German Stifterverband in 2019, a prestigious recognition for innovative approaches in higher education.

 What else I do:

-Besides all that, I have also gained practical experience in the ethical assessment of research projects, be it as a member and deputy chairman of the Commission for the Ethics of Security-Relevant Research (“Kommission für die Ethik sicherheitsrelevanter Forschung”, KEF) at Saarland University (UdS) (from 2020 to 2022), as a member of the Ethical Review Board (ERB) of Saarbrücken Informatics Campus (SIC), or as ethical advisor of the DFKI Ethics Team and for an (undisclosed) EU Horizon 2020 project.
-I am also co-founder of the non-profit association Algoright, an interdisciplinary think tank for good digitalization, which is primarily dedicated to science communication and ethical consulting.
-In addition, I was a permanent expert member for digital ethics of the Saarland State Parliament’s Enquete Commission on Digitalization in Saarland.
+In addition to my academic and research activities, I have gained practical experience in the ethical assessment of research projects.
+This includes serving as a member and deputy chairman of the Commission for the Ethics of Security-Relevant Research (“Kommission für die Ethik sicherheitsrelevanter Forschung”, KEF) at Saarland University (UdS) from 2020 to 2022, as a member of the Ethical Review Board (ERB) of the Saarbrücken Informatics Campus (SIC), and as an ethical advisor for the DFKI Ethics Team as well as an EU Horizon 2020 project (undisclosed).
+I am also co-founder of the non-profit association Algoright, an interdisciplinary think tank for responsible digitalization, focusing on science communication and ethical consulting.
+Additionally, I served as a permanent expert member for digital ethics in the Saarland State Parliament’s Enquete Commission on Digitalization in Saarland.

 You really want to know more?

-All my publications can be found on Google Scholar, in the DBLP, and on my PhilPeople profile.
-For a comprehensive overview of my academic and professional journey, here is my curriculum vitae.
+You can find all my publications on Google Scholar, DBLP, and my PhilPeople profile.
+For a detailed overview of my academic and professional journey, feel free to browse my curriculum vitae.